KangruiRen0102/Intelligent-Video-Recommendation-System/README.md

 │       └── requirements.txt
 │   └── sync_script                 <- Scripts to sync data between local machine and VM (using GoogleDrive as intermediary storage).
 │       ├── automated_GPU.py        <- Uploads new model from local machine to Google Drive.
-│       ├── automated_VM.py         <- Downloads latests version from model from Google Drive to VM.
+│       ├── automated_VM.py         <- Downloads latest version of model from Google Drive to VM.
 │       └── client_secret.json      <- Client secrets for Google Drive.
 │   └── train                       <- Scripts to train model and perform offline evaluation.
 ├── telemetry
 │   ├── prometheus                  <- Config and docker-compose.yml for Prometheus server.
 │   ├── tests                       <- Unit tests for handler and parser modules.
 │   ├── __init__.py
 │   ├── log_handlers.py             <- Collects rate and watch events from Kafka records and stores them in MongoDB.
 │   ├── parser.py                   <- Helper module to parse Kafka records.
 │   └── ctr_handlers.py             <- Computes daily click-through-rate from Kafka records and stores it in MongoDB.
 ├── README.md                       <- The top-level README for developers using this project.